colabfit/colabfit-mcp/README.md

     }
         }
 ```

+## Functionality
+Currently, this MCP server will allow clients to query the online ColabFit database and download its dataset files.

 ## License
 The ColabFit Tools package is copyrighted by the Regents of the University of
 Minnesota.
 It can be freely used for educational and research purposes by